 The Government and Unclaimed Money

-According to the National Association of Unclaimed Property Administration, there are over $41 billion out there that are unclaimed.
+There is over $41 billion out there that are unclaimed according to the National Association of Unclaimed Property Administration.
 This amount comes from forgotten bank accounts, various refunds, uncashed paydays, distributed funds from trusts, and even stuff you may have hidden in a safety deposit box years ago.

 And if you know where to look, then you, too, could be raking in cash that is rightfully yours.

 If nobody claims the money or property in a reasonable time (usually a year after attempting to contact the owner), it goes to the state treasury offices.
 In the case of federally managed money, the IRS or other government agencies may hold it.

 Accelerate Your Savings with an Online CD Account — Apply Here >>

 Does the Government Owe Me Money?
 How to Check

 In my case, that money was an accumulation of bills that had been sitting with the state of Illinois for over 10 years.
 It wasn’t until I stumbled across the site MissingMoney.com, typed in my name and some identifying information, and hit “submit” that I realized I had money owed to me by two former employees and from a state income tax refund from 2001.

 MissingMoney.com isn’t the only place you can check to see if your state is holding cash for you.
 You can also go to Unclaimed.org.
 This is a website run by the National Association of Unclaimed Property Administration.
 The organization's aim is to reach and educate those with unclaimed money.
 You can also check your state’s (or former state’s) treasury department website; they may have a phone number or online database to research.